dortania/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 * Enable Verbose Mode
 * Set ShowPicker Mode

 Once you've toggled them both off, build your OpenCore EFI once again and install to your desired drive.
-Now to show OpenCore picker, you can simply press "Esc" key repeatedly.
+Now to show OpenCore picker, you can simply hold the "Esc" key.